Showcasing Certain Talents

 are a couple of them:

 I've also taken my interest in astronomy and used it with my web development skills to create a "Virtual Telescope".
 This page uses the Google Earth plugin to display sections of the night sky (though a limitation with Google Earth doesn't allow viewing objects within the solar system).
 It also features the ability to search NASA's APOD (Astronomy Picture Of the Day) image database to display images of many astronomical objects. this works well with the planets, ISS, and even sunspots and solar flares.
 The page also tracks previous searches, and can display them, either as images, or coordinates on the starfield.
+NOTE: Sadly, Google has stopped supporting the Google Earth plugin, so while the page is still available, it no longer works.
+I'm working toward finding an alternate solution, possibly using HTML5 canvas, but I still need to be able to connect to some sort of ephemeris database, and that's where the bottleneck is.

 I hope you've enjoyed this presentation of my skills.
 Please feel free to check out some of my other pages here on the site that cover other aspects of my interests, such as creative writing and graphics.
 If you have any questions or comments, please use my Contact Page to send me a message.
 Thanks, and have a great day! :)